realm/realm-dotnet/component/Details.md

 Realm is a mobile database that runs directly inside phones, tablets or wearables.

-This repository holds the source code for the C# versions of Realm (Currently only Xamarin for iOS and Android is supported.)

 ## Features

 * **Mobile-first:** Realm is the first database built from the ground up to run directly inside phones, tablets and wearables.